maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 _Addresses refactoring that make migration easier, particularly our [north stars](#north-stars)._

 Every real time rendering toolkit has a main rendering loop or something like it.
 It's not actually a loop anymore, it's a callback.
-Years ago there were big fights between the regular UI people and the real time rendering people and the first group won.
-But we have our dignity, so it's a "rendering loop".
+Years ago there actually was a main rendering loop where the program in question would draw a frame, wait for a defined period and then draw another frame.
+With modern OS' and the rise of modern UI toolkits, that loop has been replaced by time or event based callbacks.
+We will still sometimes refer to it as a "rendering loop", however.

 On iOS this runs on the main thread and on Android this runs on its own separate thread.
 You might think the latter is better, but it has its own problems (gesture lag).
 In any case, MapLibre Native handles both just fine.

 The toolkit's main rendering "loop" lives in [renderer_impl](https://github.com/maplibre/maplibre-gl-native/blob/main/src/mbgl/renderer/renderer_impl.cpp) and it's worth a look.
-When I was first investigating the toolkit I looked here and then followed classes outward from this point.
+It serves as a central point to begin examining the real time rendering.

 As you might suspect, the rendering loop logic and implementation are heavily influenced by OpenGL.

+#### The way it is now

+Since to toolkit supports one rendering SDK, OpenGL ES, there is only one rendering "loop" and it focuses on having Layers render themselves.

 #### Required Changes